The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Driving without insurance is against the law — find an affordable policy and avoid fines today!

 An active car insurance policy is legally required in order to drive your vehicle.
 If you're caught driving without proof of insurance, you could face stiff penalties, varying by state.
-Potential consequences of driving without insurance include a costly ticket, license suspension, a lack of financial protection in the event of an accident, and even denial of coverage if you’re involved in a wreck and deemed not-at-fault.
+Potential consequences of driving without insurance include a costly ticket, license suspension, a lack of financial protection in the event of an accident, and even denial of insurance coverage if you’re involved in a wreck and deemed not-at-fault.
 Let’s break down what happens if you are pulled over with no insurance.

 Excluding New Hampshire, every state will ticket you for driving without insurance.
 While the monetary penalty will vary, it ranges from $25 in Tennessee to $5,000 in Massachusetts.